 - Run three scenarios: a healthy year, a moderate care year, and a high-utilization year.

 - Remember: The cheapest premium often leads to the highest total cost.
-Focus on the whole financial picture, including wealth accumulation potential.
+Look at the whole picture, including wealth accumulation potential.